backend-development/backend-development-textbook/source/javascript_and_ajax.md

-JavaScript and AJAX in Rails
+JavaScript and Rails
 ================================

-This guide covers the built-in Ajax/JavaScript functionality of Rails; it will enable you to create rich and dynamic Ajax applications with ease!
+This guide covers the built-in JavaScript functionality of Rails; it will enable you to create rich and dynamic web applications with ease!

 After reading this guide, you will know:

 * unobtrusive JavaScript,
 * how to use ES6 in your Rails app,
-* the basics of Ajax,
-* how Rails handles Ajax,
+* how Rails avoids loading full HTML pages,
 * how built-in helpers assist you,
 * the Turbolinks gem.